jgifford82/receipt-processor-challenge/README.md

 * **Logic:** There is a lot of logic contained in the `/receipts/{id}/points` endpoint in `main.py`.
 It might be better to separate it out into smaller functions in a separate file for readability and maintainability.
 I'm keeping it here for now since it's a small app and the logic is only used in this endpoint.

+* **Error Handling:** I think error handling could be optimized.
+Since it wasn't part of the requirements, I kept it pretty basic.

 * **Server Reload** The "--reload" flag in the CMD list of the `Dockerfile` auto-reloads the server on code changes which makes testing easier.
 Remove flag in production.

 # Receipt Processor